wpfhtl/octocopter/README.md

 * CUDA 5.0
 * NVIDIA GPU with at least 1GB VRAM and compute capability 2.0 or higher

 If you have any questions, find me at http://tams.informatik.uni-hamburg.de/people/adler/.
+There's also a youtube channel containing videos that are mostly related: http://www.youtube.com/user/kernelpnc